VieiraHenrique/temporaryContentBeCode/WEEK9/BeMovies.md

 **Helloooooowww !!!!**

 How are you my friends ?
-Hope you're doing well and are excited for this new week !
+Hope you're doing well and that you are excited for this new week !

 We will be creating an app about movies !
 In it, we will be able to see the latest releases, see them by genre, and search for any movie we want.
 We will be able to click on a movie and have some info about it, like :